niemopen/cmftool/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

+## What's new in version 1.0-alpha.8

+* Fix a different bug causing duplicate properties in augmentation types
+* Ensure *niem-xs.xsd* has the right schemaLocation for *structures.xsd*

 ## What's new in version 1.0-alpha.7

 * Fix duplicate properties in augmentation types